Joan Blaeu

 Joan Blaeu (/nl/; 23 September 1596 – 21 December 1673), also called Johannes Blaeu, was a Dutch cartographer and the official cartographer of the Dutch East India Company.
 Blaeu is most notable for his map published in 1648, which was the first map to incorporate the heliocentric theory into a map of the world and was the first map that incorporated the discoveries of Abel Tasman.
 Blaeu renamed what is now New Zealand as Nieuw Zeeland after the Dutch province of Zeeland; the anglicized version of the name is still in use today.

-Biography

 Early life

-Blau was born in Alkmaar, the son of cartographer Willem Blaeu.
-In 1620, Blaeu became a doctor of law but he joined in the work of his father.
-In 1635, they published the Atlas Novus (full title: Theatrum orbis terrarum, sive, Atlas novus) in two volumes.
-Joan and his brother Cornelius took over the studio after their father died in 1638.
+Joan Blaeu was born in 1596, the son of the cartographer Willem Blaeu and brother of Cornelis Blaeu.
+In 1620, Blaeu completed a doctor of law.
+In 1635, he and his father published the Atlas Novus (full title: Theatrum orbis terrarum, sive, Atlas novus) in two volumes.
 Blaeu succeeded his father as the official cartographer of the Dutch East India Company.